-In recent months, SFTI’s insurance representatives have intensively addressed the question of how to jointly create added value for people in Switzerland in the pension environment.
+In recent months, SFTI’s representatives have intensively addressed the question of how to jointly create added value for people in Switzerland in the pension environment.

-However, all such reform projects have been rejected in Switzerland in recent years.
-Also, many young Swiss people in particular do not seem to be concerned with the issue, or only very superficially.
+Many young Swiss people in particular do not seem to be concerned with the issue, or only very superficially.
 And this despite the fact that it is precisely these generations that will suffer most from the backlog of reforms.

 One reason for this is certainly that the tried and tested three-pillar pension system in Switzerland with its various private and state providers has reached a considerable degree of complexity.
 For example, the income to be expected in old age across all three pillars cannot be predicted or can only be predicted with considerable effort.

 The SFTI working group will make a significant contribution to introducing the required and desired transparency and is therefore implementing the project for a “SWISS PENSIONS-COCKPIT”.

 The digital “SWISS PENSIONS-COCKPIT” is intended to provide people in Switzerland with a simple and easy way of making offer a comprehensive overview of their pension situation (1st-3rd pillar).

 To this end, a platform is being designed that integrates all relevant providers.
 In the future, people in Switzerland will know at any time what pension income they can expect in old age and will be able to recognise at an early stage where action is needed.